 2011 Traditional and Roth IRA limits

-The maximum contribution limit for a Traditional IRA or a Roth IRA is not changing for 2011 either, so the max. contribution will remain $5,000.
-The IRA contribution limits are supposed to be increased in increments of $500 based on inflation, and should go up regularly, but apparently inflation did not rise enough according to the government’s estimate, to reach the $500 increment.
-If you are 50 years old or older, you can contribute an additional $1,000 in 2011, for a total of $6,000.
-Note that you can contribute to both a Traditional IRA or a Roth IRA in the same year, but the total for both cannot exceed the $5,000 maximum contribution limit ($6,000 for 50 yrs old and older).
+The maximum contribution limit for a Traditional IRA or a Roth IRA is also changing for 2013, increasing $500 to $5,500.
+The IRA contribution limits are increased in increments of $500 based on inflation, so if inflation has not increased enough, there would be no change in the contribution limit.
+If you are 50 years old or older, you can contribute an additional $1,000 in 2013, for a total of $6,500.
+Note that you can contribute to both a Traditional IRA or a Roth IRA in the same year, but the total for both cannot exceed the $5,500 maximum contribution limit ($6,500 for 50 yrs old and older).

 - Just in Case You’re Still Investing for Retirement- 2009 401k and Roth IRA Contribution Limits

 - The Roth IRA: A Closer Look at a Powerful Wealth Building Tool

 - The Two Simplest Ways for Graduates to Achieve Retirement Success